Anti-siphoning law: National Football League

 The Thursday Night Football package previously aired exclusively on NFL Network.
 The package generated a major controversy in December 2007, due to a Saturday-night game in the package between the New England Patriots and New York Giants, where the Patriots were vying to become the first team since 1972 to have completed the regular season with a perfect record.
 At the time, NFL Network was not carried by all major television providers (Comcast and Time Warner Cable insisted that they be able to carry NFL Network on a sports tier), and concerns were expressed by critics, such as then Senator John Kerry, that the "historic" game would not be available to the majority of viewers outside of the teams' markets (where the game was to air on WWOR-TV, WCVB-TV, and WMUR-TV) if it were not nationally televised on broadcast television.
 The NFL compromised by allowing CBS and NBC to simulcast the game, in addition to the three team market stations and NFL Network; commissioner Roger Goodell stated that the decision was "in the best interest of our fans."
 The arrangement did generate some controversy among broadcasters; WWOR owner Fox Television Stations and WCVB/WMUR owner Hearst-Argyle Television argued that the simulcast devalued what would have been their exclusive local rights.

 In 2014, as part of an overall effort to increase the prominence of the Thursday games, several of the games began to be broadcast and co-produced by CBS, in simulcast with NFL Network.
 In the 2016 and 2017 seasons, this block of games began to be split between CBS and NBC, but moved to Fox in 2018.

-In 2021, the NFL announced that Amazon would obtain exclusive rights to broadcast Thursday Night Football between 2023 and 2033, with the games to be aired on Amazon's streaming service Amazon Prime Video.
-However, because Prime Video is a subscription streaming service and while acting in a similar way to that of the cable networks, the NFL will also sell the games via broadcast syndication in both playing teams' local markets using the same rules as ESPN since 1987.
-The NFL continued to televise all NFL matches on over-the-air television stations while also expanding additional digital distribution to other streaming services.
+In the 2022 season, Prime Video assumed exclusive rights to Thursday Night Football; the games can be streamed on Amazon-owned live streaming platform Twitch, and are syndicated to home market stations as per NFL rules for pay television broadcasters.